Planning your trip to Cologne? In this post Alexandra shares tips and things to do in Cologne on a weekend trip getaway.

 Things to Do in Cologne on a Weekend With Kids

 Germany is a child friendly country thus Cologne is a child friendly city.
 Although I have to warn you – you wont find a changing facilities for babies that easily, but you will always get an advice on where to find one.
 It is easy to move around with a stroller except for the parts which have cobble stones – a bit shaky.
 Other than that kids are always welcome anywhere you go – including breweries.

-If you are looking for play areas for your little ones check out these two family friendly cafes.
+If you are spending a weekend with your little one and looking for play areas and things to do in Cologne, check out these two family friendly cafes.
 They are a bit far off the city center but your kids would love them.